-Welcome to the Veterans Affairs Home Oxygen Program through Mid-Cities Home will help you become familiar with the program and your new equipment.
-If you should have any questions, our phone numbers are: 1-888-450-6676 or 972-641-7445.
-We will be happy to help you.
+Welcome to the Veterans Affairs Home Oxygen Program through Mid-Cities Home Medical Delivery Service.

+Please read through this Home Oxygen Instruction Manual, as it will help you become familiar with the program and your new equipment.
+If you should have any questions, please call one of our phone numbers for assistance: